geoffreysperl/teaching/_pages/innovative.md

 </table>
 </div>

-The first example is thoroughly explained in [a LinkedIn post I wrote in 2020]( https://www.linkedin.com/pulse/kids-home-every-days-sprint-geoffrey-sperl/).
-In short, I borrowed concepts from an IT project management methodology called “Scrum” in order to keep my own sons on-track during the COVID-19 lockdowns.
+My last example of being innovative is more thoroughly explained in a [LinkedIn post I wrote in 2020](https://www.linkedin.com/pulse/kids-home-every-days-sprint-geoffrey-sperl/).
+In short, I borrowed concepts from an IT project management methodology called “Scrum” in order to keep my own sons on-track with their schoolwork during the COVID-19 lockdowns.
 They were still young in March 2020 (9 and 7), and, with my wife and me working from home, we needed them to manage some of their time themselves.

 <div class="gallery-box">
   <div class="gallery">